valeriiaanisimova/probability/README.md

-                                                                                               # Probability
+<center>**Probability Project 🎲**</center>

-Explore an interactive simulation that visualizes how different life scenarios might unfold based on your personal choices and habits.
-By adjusting parameters like occupation, income, health habits, and stress levels, you can estimate the probabilities of achieving goals such as financial success, health, and happiness by 2040.
-The application employs Monte Carlo simulations to model various outcomes and present a range of potential life paths.
+Probability Project is an interactive web application that simulates life scenarios based on personal choices and habits.
+Users can adjust parameters like occupation, income, health habits, and stress levels to explore potential outcomes in areas such as financial success, health, and overall happiness.
+The app uses Monte Carlo simulations to visualize probabilities and present multiple possible life paths.